 If your kids aren’t a huge fan of vegetables, don’t worry as there are a variety of clever tips and tricks, which you can use to sneak nutritious vegetables into your kids’ meals.
-If you’re curious, simply continue reading to discover to get your kids to consume vegetables, without a fight.
+If you’re curious, check out all kinds of kids tips at the Common Cents Mom Website or simply continue reading to discover to get your kids to consume vegetables, without a fight.

 How to get your kids to eat vegetables: